yonasuriv/CyberPilot/README.md

 #### **This is the first course written using GPT.**

 GPT, or Generative Pre-trained Transformer, is a type of large, deep learning language model developed by OpenAI.
 It is trained to predict the next word in a sequence of words, given the context of the previous words.

-GPT is pre-trained on a large dataset and can be fine-tuned for specific tasks such as language translation, summarization, or question answering.
 It is known for its ability to generate human-like text, making it useful for a wide range of natural language processing tasks.

 GPT has been updated several times since it was first released, with the most recent version being GPT-5.